 - A sample translation of 8-10 pages double spaced (prose or poetry), along with the corresponding source text.
 One round of judging will be blind, so the translator’s name should NOT appear anywhere on this document.

 Bill Johnston is Henry Remak Professor of Comparative Literature at Indiana University.
 He has published about thirty book-length translations from the Polish, including poetry, prose, and drama.
-He has won numerous awards, including the Best Translated Book Award, the PEN Translation Prize, the AATSEEL Translation Prize (twice), and the Found in Translation Award.
-He has held fellowships from the National Endowment for the Arts, the National Endowment for the Humanities, and the Guggenheim Foundation.
-His most recent translations include Wiesław Myśliwski’s novel A Treatise on Shelling Beans (Archipelago Books, 2013) and Tomasz Różycki’s mock epic poem Twelve Stations (Zephyr Press, 2015).
+His most recent translation is Tomasz Różycki's mock epic poem Twelve Stations (Zephyr Press, 2015).